bartgonzalez/securityhub-remediations/docs/06-ebs-snapshot-public.md

         aws ec2 modify-snapshot-attribute --snapshot-id $WorkshopSnapshotId --attribute createVolumePermission --operation-type add --group-names all

 6. Now navigate to the Findings part of Security Hub's console.
-Look for a finding who's title is the same as the policy name from step 1 then click it's checkbox.
-If you don't see it, you may need to wait up to 5 minutes (remember the schedule based CloudWatch Rule from Step 1) for it to appear after refreshing the browser.
+   Look for a finding who's title is the same as the policy name from step 1, if you don't see it, you may need to wait, usually less than 20 seconds but sometimes up to 2 minutes.
+   Observe that the Status column for the finding is "FAILED".
+7. Manually remediate the Public Snapshot by running the following:

+        aws ec2 modify-snapshot-attribute --snapshot-id $WorkshopSnapshotId --attribute createVolumePermission --operation-type remove --group-names all

+8. After about 20 seconds, refresh the Security Hub's console, looking for the same finding's Status column value now be "PASSED", or refresh every 10-20 seconds until it does change.
+   The 2nd policy contained in the policy file deployed in this module detected that the snapshot was no longer public, so it invoked the action post-finding, setting the compliance status to PASSED and due to setting the finding's title to be the same as that of the policy that reported the failure, an update to the prior finding was performed, then the 2nd action was to remove the finding_id from the resource so that any future reoccurance of it being made public will be treated as a new finding.
-7. Click the dropdown for Actions then select "Ebs-Snapshot Delete" (This custom action is one of the ones deployed in Module 2).
+9. Now test a custom action by clicking the checkbox for the finding then click the dropdown for Actions then select "Ebs-Snapshot Delete" (This custom action is one of the ones deployed in Module 3).
 8. Confirm the snapshot got deleted by running:

         aws ec2 describe-snapshots --snapshot-ids $WorkshopSnapshotId

    then confirming the response is similar to:

         An error occurred (InvalidSnapshot.NotFound) when calling the DescribeSnapshots operation: The snapshot 'snap-0643b6dcd0a6f01f0' does not exist.

 9. Now edit the file "post-ebs-snapshot-public.yml" by adding an action to delete the snapshot at time of initial detection, which transform the policy from a detective control to a remediation control.
-Append the following line to the file, where the dash should be in column 5.
+   Insert the following line at line 29 and the dash should be in column 7.

         - type: delete